Fijishi-Enterprises/BenthicIMG-Analyser/docs/beta_migration_database.rst

 Notes about pgloader and our process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-`pgloader <http://pgloader.io/index.html>`__ seems to be one of the best tools out there for porting a MySQL database to PostgreSQL.
+`pgloader <http://pgloader.io/index.html>`__ is a popular tool for porting a MySQL database to PostgreSQL.
 It takes a live database or file (e.g. CSV) as input, and outputs to a live PostgreSQL database.
 If we have live databases on both sides, then we don't even need to have a separate database dumping step, which should reduce the possible points of failure / data corruption.

 At first the plan was to install pgloader on an AWS instance and connect to the UCSD CSE machine's MySQL database through the network.
 However, all attempts to the UCSD CSE machine's MySQL failed, even after disabling the ufw (firewall) configuration.
 Perhaps the UCSD CSE machine's router had a firewall which we didn't have control over.
 We briefly considered contacting CSE Help about it, but then decided not to give them another reminder about our very outdated server machine.